ambianic/ambianic-docs/docs-md/users/quickstart.md

 The pairing information is persisted on your Ambianic UI client device and you can now access Ambianic Edge from anywhere remotely!
 The connection is direct and encrypted end-to-end.

+## Development

+If you want to contribute to the code read how to [setup a development environment](../developers/development-environment.md)

 ## Troubleshooting

 If you experience problems with your initial setup and you can't find a good solution online, feel free to engage the team on [Twitter](https://twitter.com/ambianicai) or [open a github issue](https://github.com/ambianic).